DELC364: Latin America and Spain on Film: Violence and Masculinities

 The module seeks to pluralise violence so that it is understood by students in its many forms.
 It will also ensure students have the terminology to discuss relevant contexts and approaches in relation to specific films in a coherent and intellectually appropriate framework.

-Students will be required to view films set in historical contexts highlighting key themes.
+You will be required to view films set in historical contexts highlighting key themes.
 They will be encouraged to observe and analyse structural violence in various forms in these films and to understand its relationship with such categories as hegemonic, protest and patriarchal masculinities.
 The module will then question the 'invisible' nature of domestic violence, violence as a means (or not) of providing 'cheap shocks' and different aesthetic approaches towards the depiction of state violence.